zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast number 479.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that contains all of the vocabulary, definitions, sample sentences, additional definitions, comprehension questions, cultural  notes, and a complete transcript of this episode.
+Go there to download a Learning Guide for this episode that contains all of the vocabulary, definitions, sample sentences, additional definitions, comprehension questions, cultural  notes, and a complete transcript of this episode.

 This episode is called “Using Frequent Flyer Miles.”
 These  are special bonuses or awards that airlines give you for flying on their ai rplanes.
 It’s a dialogue between Anne and Jurgen using some vocabulary we use to ta lk about this special program.
 Let’s get started.